 Created binary (application) `web` package

-feature set so you can experiment freely):
+dependencies (enable the full feature set so you can experiment freely):

 [package]